garywu/blog/git-publish/README.md

 ---

-## Conclusion: Lightweight by Design
+## Lightweight by Design

-The beauty of lightweight git publishing lies in its temporary nature.
+Notice how the beauty of lightweight git publishing lies in its temporary nature.
 No permanent setup, no long-term maintenance, no coupling between unrelated repositories.
 Just immediate, clean publishing that gets out of your way.

 These patterns work because they embrace git's fundamental strength: repositories are cheap, cloning is fast, and automation is straightforward.
-By treating publishing as a temporary operation rather than permanent infrastructure, we eliminate most of the friction that makes developers avoid documenting their work.
+Treating publishing as a temporary operation rather than permanent infrastructure eliminates most of the friction that makes developers avoid documenting their work.

-**The goal isn't to replace sophisticated CI/CD pipelines—it's to make publishing so frictionless that you'll actually do it.**
+Consider the difference: instead of building sophisticated CI/CD pipelines, we make publishing so frictionless that you'll actually do it.

 Whether you're documenting a discovery mid-project, sharing a technique you just learned, or publishing polished content to multiple sites, these lightweight approaches let you stay in flow while sharing knowledge.

 Pick the approach that matches your current workflow, customize it for your needs, and start publishing without the setup overhead.

-*Your future self (and the developer community) will thank you.*
+Your future self (and the developer community) will thank you.

 ---